 applies to situations where the applicant takes a decision in the pre-application stage not to submit an official application.
 The costs arising from the processing of an application are determined on the basis of the working hours used and any specific costs relating to the

 processing of the application (total costs).
 In the case of an ordinary routine application, the costs may also be determined in accordance with the stage of preparation indicated by the process description.

 - Where a process has been initiated during the validity of the previous fee schedule, the prices valid at the time of filing the application shall apply, or the present prices, if they lead to a more favourable outcome for the applicant.

-- The basis of determination of the processing fees is cost price in accordance with the provisions of the Act on the Charge Criteria of the State.
+- The basis of determination of the processing fees is cost price (total costs) in accordance with the provisions of the Act on the Charge Criteria of the State.

 Processing fee is not charged:

 - No processing fees are charged for services performed as part of ongoing supervision and which are or may be targeted at several supervised entities or parties comparable to a supervised entity.
 The costs of ongoing supervision are covered by supervision fees in accordance with the provisions of the Act on the Supervision Fees of the Financial Supervisory Authority (879/2008).

 The FIN-FSA’s chargeable services are mainly services under public law.